Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Grind fresh holy basil leaves, blend them with vinegar, and then place this on a cloth and keep the cloth on the head.

-For headache, use a decoction of holy basil leaves daily.
-Ground basil leaves can be used with sandalwood paste and applied on the head for relief from a headache.
+For headaches, use a decoction of holy basil leaves daily.
+Ground basil leaves can be used with sandalwood paste and applied to the head for relief from a headache.